 There are no two bigger names in sports media than Bob Costas and Bob Ley.
-The two iconic broadcast journalists are coming to campus to discuss the ever-changing landscape of the sports media industry.
-Some of the topics will include adapting and evolving as storytellers, the evolution of social media and its impact on journalism and the reasons why solid reporting will always be the foundation for success.
-In addition, students and student-athletes will join the discussion later in the program, followed by a Q&A with the audience.
-Can't make it?
-Pirate Sports Network will live-stream this event - stay tuned for details on how to watch.
+The two iconic broadcast journalists came to Seton Hall's South Orange campus to discuss the ever-changing landscape of the sports media industry.
+Some of the topics included adapting and evolving as storytellers, the evolution of social media and its impact on journalism and the reasons why solid reporting will always be the foundation for success.
+In addition, students and student-athletes joined the discussion later in the program, followed by a Q&A with the audience.
+Pirate Sports Network livestreamed this event - see link above to watch.

 Bob Costas has won 26 Emmy awards, more than any sports broadcaster.
 His versatility has been recognized with awards and nominations in the categories of hosting, play-by-play, writing, journalism, news, and entertainment.
 He is the only person ever to have won Emmy's in news, sports, and entertainment.
 His news Emmy was awarded for his interview with Jerry Sandusky, the central figure in the Penn State scandal.
 His entertainment Emmy came in 1993 for his acclaimed late night program Later with Bob Costas.

 Bob's peers have named him the "National Sportscaster of the Year" a record eight times, and in 2012, he was elected to the National Sportscasters and Sportswriters Hall of Fame.
 Also in 2012 Bob was selected for the Walter Cronkite Award for distinction in journalism.
 He and Al Michaels are the only sports broadcasters to be so honored.